Shall-We-Dance/CV/_pages/about.md

 Born and raised in Chengdu, I received my bachelor's degree with honors from Nankai in 2023.
 I was a visiting scholar at UCSF and a research assistant at Tsinghua.

-Now I'm a Ph.D. student at Cornell, where I focus on functional and computational genomics.
+Now I'm a Ph.D. student at Cornell, where I study sperm production in fruit fly.

 Education
 ------